 Due to AGRFT’s limited space and human resources we only offer Erasmus+ study exchanges to students of our partner institutions.
 For the same reason we do not accept freemovers.

-Please note that the language of instruction is Slovene.
+Incoming exchange students join our courses for regular students so the language of instruction is Slovene.
 It is therefore recommended that foreign students master Slovene at least at an intermediate level to be able to follow classes.

 Regardless of that, AGRFT offers all incoming students consultations with lecturers in a foreign language, provides them with summaries of lectures in a foreign language and allows them to pass course requirements in a foreign language (in most cases English).

-A Slovene language course for Erasmus+ students is offered by the University of Ljubljana before the beginning of each semester.
 For all those who wish to learn Slovene on their own in a simple, playful and effective way, Slovene Learning Online is a freely accessible online course in Slovene for foreigners, developed by the Centre for Slovene as a Second and Foreign Language.

-The list of courses offered to Erasmus+ students in 2024/2025 can be found here.
+The list of courses offered to Erasmus+ students in 2025/2026 can be found here.

 Students conducting their study exchange at AGRFT for only one semester may choose all-year courses but must divide the number of ECTS in half.

-Students of Bachelor study programmes may request courses offered by AGRFT at the Master level if they have sufficient preknowledge of the field.
-The decision on acceptance into these courses is in the hands of the professor.
+As a rule, students of Bachelor study programmes cannot choose courses offered by AGRFT at the Master level.
+Exceptions are possible if the student proves that they have sufficient preknowledge of the field.

 Students of Master study programmes may only choose courses offered by AGRFT at the Bachelor level if there are no comparable courses offered at the Master level.

-The candidate’s home institution must nominate the student to is.jl1737175145-inu.1737175145tfrga1737175145@lano1737175145itanr1737175145etni1737175145 before May 15th for the first semester and before November 15th for the second semester.
+The candidate’s home institution must nominate the student to is.jl1765288983-inu.1765288983tfrga1765288983@lano1765288983itanr1765288983etni1765288983 before May 15th for the first semester (or entire academic year) and before November 15th for the second semester.

 The nomination must include the student’s name, e-mail address, field of study, study cycle, year of study and exchange period.